louislefevre/onyx/docs/report.md

 #### 4.1.2 Syntax Analysis <a name="4.1.2"></a>
 The second stage of compilation is syntax analysis, also known as parsing, and is performed by the parser.
 Its role is to take the list of tokens produced by the lexer as input, validate the arrangement of tokens against the programming languages grammatical rules, and from that generate a parse tree that represents the structure of the source program.
 The primary purpose of this component is to ensure the expressions made by the arrangement of tokens is syntactically correct, following a format defined by the language being used [2].
 From this a parse tree can be generated, which demonstrates how each token is grouped together in each individual statement.
 The parser would also identify any syntactical errors found within the source code.

-The parser is designed as a recursive descent parser, which adopts a top-down parsing strategy where it begins at the highest level of the parse tree and works its way down, building the parse tree as it goes [4].
+The parser is designed as a recursive descent parser, which adopts a top-down parsing strategy where it begins at the highest level and works its way down, building the parse tree as it goes [4].
 The input is read from left to right, taking in tokens until it reaches the end of the file.
 Each token would be identified by its type, sending the parser flow in a different direction depending on the result.
 The following tokens would then be checked to ensure they appear as expected, such as an equals operator token appearing after an identifier token, and an expression would be returned.
 This expression would contain all its relevant tokens, such as in the case of the previous example: an identifier, an equals operator, and the assignment.
 In the original design the parser was only able to handle expressions, but this was later extended to also process statements so that full programs could be written all at once since the former only allowed REPL-like behaviour.

-Another aspect that had to be considered is precedence for operators.
+Another aspect that had to be considered was precedence for operators.
 Parsers sometimes define a priority value for each operator, and during parsing they are shuffled around with the parser being data driven by those priorities, providing an indicator for which expressions to parse next.
 This makes the adding of additional operators much easier, as it provides the ability to view operators and see their priority order.

 In summary, the primary functions of this phase is to:
 - Retrieve the tokens from the lexer.